 What is Cytauxzoon felis?

-Cytauxzoon felis may not be a well-known parasite, but it is a deadly one.
+Cytauxzoon felis may not be a well-known parasite, but it is often a deadly one.
 Found mainly in the Southeastern United States, this blood parasite is often commonly referred to as “Bobcat Fever” since bobcats are considered to be the natural hosts.
 Cytauxzoon felis is spread to bobcats and domestic cats by ticks.

 According to the Companion Animal Council, the disease is most often observed “between March and September, when the tick vectors are active.”